Objective

 Okta can send group affiliations in SAML assertions based on search strings.

-1) As an Admin: Select your profile in the top right and click on Organizational settings.
+1) Within the Contrast UI, as an Admin: Select your profile in the top right and click on Organizational settings.

 2) Proceed to Groups and add the following group names:

-- Additional you can create a project specific group like: contrast_acme_proj
+- Additionally, you can create a project-specific group like contrast_acme_proj

 For more help on Contrast groups see our doc site.